intershop/intershop-pwa/docs/localization.md

 Plugin source as zip file: [ngx-translate-plugin-master.zip](ngx-translate-plugin-master.zip)

 In the current state of the Intershop Progressive Web App the converted localization properties from _a\_responsive_ (without _app\_sf\_responsive_\__b2b_ and _app\_sf\_responsive\_costcenter_) were added and should be used within the HTML templates.

+## Extend Locales

+To learn how languages other than English, German and French can be used in the progressive web app, see [Configuration - Extend Localization](./configuration.md#extend-locales).